strapi/documentation/developer-docs/latest/concepts/sso.md

 ## Prerequisites

 - A Strapi application running on version 3.5.0 or higher is required.
-- To configure SSO on your application, you will need an **EE license**.
+- To configure SSO on your application, you will need an EE license with a Gold plan.
-- If needed, **make sure Strapi is part of the applications you can access with you provider**.
+- Make sure Strapi is part of the applications you can access with your provider.
 For example, with Microsoft (Azure) Active Directory, you must first ask someone with the right permissions to add Strapi to the list of allowed applications.
 Please refer to your provider(s) documentation to learn more about that.

 ## Usage

-SSO configuration lives in the server configuration (found within `/config/server.js`).
+SSO configuration lives in the server configuration of your application found within `/config/server.js`.

 ### Accessing the configuration